-- It uses 100% pure ingredients that are backed with clinical trials and third-party lab tests.
-You don’t have to worry about filler components that do nothing to improve your exercise performance.
+- It uses 100% pure ingredients that are backed by clinical trials and third-party lab tests.
+You don’t have to worry about filler components that do nothing to improve your athletic performance.

 - It only uses natural sweeteners.
 Unlike other brands that use artificial sweeteners, The Genius Brand combines monk fruit extract, stevia leaf, and avocado extract to sweeten the product naturally.

 - It uses a patented ingredient that improves the product’s absorption rate.
 The “Magna Powder” uses pure magnesium bonding to help deliver extra NRG and oxygen to our muscles.
 Essentially, you’re getting more out of the ingredients instead of ending up as waste

 Summary: The Genius Brand uses a special blend of ingredients that are proven to help your exercise performance.
 It also uses Magna Powder, which features a higher absorption rate, so you’re getting more bang for your buck.

 5. Battle Ready Fuel – Great Creatine For Workout

 Battle Ready Fuel is an excellent choice if you’re looking for a pure source without any other ingredients.

 Whether you’re looking to bulk up or cut a few pounds, this supplement can help you see the results of your hard work much faster.